 If you have an inner ear infection, healing a ruptured eardrum can take several weeks since the eardrum may become infected.
 You will not want this if you travel for work or holiday, preventing you from working or enjoying your hard-earned downtime.

 Suppose you do have a middle ear infection.
 In that case, it’s best not to fly since it can increase the severity of your symptoms and, worst-case scenario, cause physical injury or lasting damage such as tinnitus and hearing loss.

 What Do We Recommend?

 Visit your general practitioner (GP) as an ear infection may require medication to treat.
-Your GP can also provide you with the best advice on whether it’s safe for you to fly.
+Your GP can also advise you on whether it’s safe to fly.